yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 - cluster compute (vCPU hours)
 - disk storage
+- disk IOPS
 - cloud backup storage
 - data transfer

 ## Plan

-Use this section to subscribe to a plan, or manage and review your plan details, including any add-ons.
+Use this section to subscribe to a plan, or review your plan details, including any add-ons.

-To make changes to your plan, click **Manage Plan**.
+To make changes to your plan, contact {{% support-cloud %}}.

 ## Invoices